 - Sleep is key.
 Young kids (>2 YO) need 10-12 hrs of sleep per night, and older kids (>6YO) need 9-10hrs.

 - Hand washing is a great habit to teach kids from a young age.
-Wash your hands when you get home after being out, wash your hands before you eat, and wash your hands after your use the restroom.
+Wash your hands when you get home after being out, wash your hands before you eat, and wash your hands after using the restroom.